 Feed your Labrador retriever two meals a day of 1.25 to 1.5 cups of dry dog food.
 The amount will vary depending on your dog's size and activity level.
 Nutrition needs change over a dog's lifespan and you should discuss this with your veterinarian at each visit.
 Be sure to provide fresh, clean water.

-It is common for Labrador retrievers to put on weight and become obese, in part because they love food and don't self-regulate well.
-It is up to you to portion out food so your dog doesn't overeat.
+It is common for Labrador retrievers to put on weight and become obese, in part because they love food and do not self-regulate well.
+It is up to you to portion out food so your dog does not overeat.
 If you notice your dog has gained weight, discuss with your veterinarian how you should modify a feeding schedule, type of food, amount of food, and exercise.
 Obesity can shorten your dog's lifespan.

 More Dog Breeds and Further Research